U.S. Stocks Tick Higher After Selloff

 ADVERTISEMENT

-The escalation between North Korea and the U.S. has pressured major indexes and sent haven assets like gold higher a few times in recent months.

-"Markets do get jolted by these things," said Sat Duhra, a portfolio manager at Janus Henderson Investors.
+Shares of tech companies in the S&P 500, which have been big contributors to this year's gains in the U.S. stock market, climbed 0.7% after slumping Monday.

+Software maker Red Hat rose around 4%, putting it among the index's biggest gainers after it reported higher-than-expected profit and revenue for the latest quarter.
+Chip maker Nvidia added 1.2% and shares of Apple, which have tumbled this month, gained about 2%.

-On Tuesday, gold prices were down 0.6% and the dollar rose 0.4% against the Japanese yen, which tends to rise when markets slide.
+Investors pulled back from assets they consider to be relatively safe.
+Gold for September delivery fell 0.7% Tuesday, and the dollar rose 0.4% against the Japanese yen, which tends to rise when markets slide.

-Some investors also were hoping for guidance from the Federal Reserve, with Chairwoman Janet Yellen scheduled to speak in Cleveland on Tuesday and Fed Vice Chairman Stanley Fischer speaking Thursday.
+"A lot of our clients are concerned," said Eric Aanes, president of Titus Wealth Management, a $500 million advisory firm just outside of San Rafael, Calif.
+"We're getting to the point where there's a lot of confusion where to put money."

+Meanwhile, Federal Reserve Chairwoman Janet Yellen defended the central bank's projection for a gradual path of interest-rate increases over the next few years while speaking at an economic conference in Cleveland on Tuesday.
 Officials last week hinted the central bank would raise rates once more this year.
-However, many traders were skeptical the Fed would provide any clarity.

-"I don't think there is going to be an a-ha moment for the markets after any of the speeches.
-They [Fed members] tend to move back and forth between hawkish and dovish, in terms of their language at least," said Mark Heppenstall, chief investment officer at Penn Mutual Asset Management.
+However, Ms. Yellen added that if low inflation persists, it could lead to a slightly slower pace of rate rises.

 (END) Dow Jones Newswires